-30 Words and Phrases from Victorian Theatrical Slang
+30 Words and Phrases From Victorian Theatrical Slang

-In 1909, the English novelist and writer James Redding Ware published a dictionary of 19th-century slang and colloquial language called Passing English of the Victorian Era.
+In 1909, the English writer James Redding Ware published a dictionary of 19th-century slang and colloquial language called Passing English of the Victorian Era.
 Relatively little is known about Ware’s life—not helped by the fact that much of his work was published under the pseudonym Andrew Forrester—but among the other works attributed to him are around a dozen stage plays, many of which were first performed in the theaters of London in the late 1800s and early 1900s.

 It was this firsthand experience that undoubtedly helped Ware to flesh out his dictionary with a host of slang words and expressions used by Victorian actors, actresses, theatrical producers, and backstage workers.
 From nicknames for incoherent actors to mooching companions and noisy babies, although many of the entries in Ware’s Passing English have sadly long since dropped out of use, they’re no less useful or applicable today.

 1. Agony Piler

 An actor who always seems to perform in weighty or sensationalist parts.

 2. Back-Row Hopper

 An audience member who visits bars frequented by actors and flatters them into buying him a drink.